 Stimulates the production of collagen at wound sites to minimize scarring.

 Suitable for sensitive skin (including babies.)

-Used for centuries for general wound healing, bruises and for speeding the growth of new skin cells.
+Used for centuries for alleviating general wounds, bruises and for speeding the growth of new skin cells.

-Effective in treating eczema, dermatitis, viral skin infections and skin ulcerations.
+Effective in relieving eczema, dermatitis, viral skin infections and skin ulcerations.